Goa Medical College

-Goa Medical College (GMC) is a government medical college and hospital in Goa, India.
+Goa Medical College (GMC) is a public medical college and hospital located in Goa, India.
 It is one of the oldest medical colleges in Asia.

-It is currently an organic institution of the Goa University (GU), being its oldest unit.
+The medical college is affiliated to the Goa University (GU), being its oldest unit.

 History

 Since the last decades of the sixteenth century Goa was known as the "cemetery of the Portuguese", in the expression of the Viceroy Francisco de Távora, 1st Count of Alvor.
 The unhealthiness of the Old Goa was manifest, given the density of the population, which was accompanied by a lack of hygiene and medical care.
 Until then, doctors in Portuguese India were rare.

-The course of medical education in Goa, therefore, began in 1691, when the "chief physicist" (a name given to doctors appointed as head of public health of a given territory) Manoel Roiz de Sousa began a "Medicine Class of Nova Goa", coming from the request made by the Vice-King of India Rodrigo da Costa, functioning intermittently in the eighteenth century; in 1801, the Portuguese crown decided to establish the "Medicine and Surgery Class", to the care of the chief physicist António José de Miranda e Almeida, graduated in Coimbra.
+The course of medical education in Goa, therefore, began in 1691, when the "chief physicist" (a name given to doctors appointed as head of public health of a given territory) Manoel Roiz de Sousa began a "Medicine Class of Nova Goa", coming from the request made by the Viceroy of India Rodrigo da Costa, functioning intermittently in the eighteenth century.
+In 1801, the Portuguese crown decided to establish the "Medicine and Surgery Class", to the care of the chief physicist António José de Miranda e Almeida, graduated from Coimbra.
 This course worked until 1815, when the doctor left Goa.